khaledalmaarii/HackTricks-wiki/reversing/reversing-tools-basic-methods/README.md

 scdbg.exe -f shellcode /findsc #Find offset where starts scdbg.exe -f shellcode /foff 0x0000004D #Start the executing in that offset
 ```

-scDbg also counts with a graphical launcher where you can select the options you want and execute the shellcode
+scDbg jup also counts with a graphical launcher where you can select the options you want and execute the shellcode

 ![](<../../.gitbook/assets/image (398).png>)